 Secure connections to AWS

-To grant Imply Polaris access to your data in AWS, you establish a trust relationship between your account and Imply's AWS account.
-An IAM role is an identity with specific permissions that can be assumable by anyone who needs the role.
+To grant Imply Polaris access to your data in AWS, you establish a trust relationship between your AWS IAM role and the AWS IAM role of Imply.
+An IAM role is an identity with specific permissions that can be assumed by anyone who needs the role.
 The permissions assigned to the role are defined by IAM policies.
 For Imply to ingest your data, your AWS IAM role must have the following policies attached to the role:

 The following diagram shows an example of the roles and policies involved in granting Polaris permission to read data from AWS Kinesis streams: